mortimerliu/personal-notes/swift/collection_types.md

 - `removeAll()` method to remove all of the items in the array
 - `removeAll(keepingCapacity:)` method to remove all of the items in the array, without clearing the memory that the array occupies
 - `enumerated()` method to iterate over the array, the method returns a tuple composed of an integer and the item
+- `first` property to access the first item in a nonempty array and returns an optional value

 ```swift
 var shoppingList = ["Eggs", "Milk"]